BoDonkey/tribal-drum-game/Game Mechanics/Puzzles/Seasonal Puzzle Concepts.md

 * No complex timing required—just the correct sequence
 * Option to slow down the required tempo for easier play
 * Companion help: each companion will glow when near their seasonal stones, helping identification

-These puzzle examples are designed to be accessible to casual gamers while still providing satisfying challenges that reinforce your game's themes of seasonal harmony and restoration.